alisterburt/dynamo2emClarity/README.md

 # dynamo2emClarity
 A tool for conversion between subtomogram averaging softwares Dynamo and emClarity

+This script takes a set of particle positions and orientations from a dynamo table, calculates subareas of the full tomograms containing particles which will fit in GPU memory and produces all the relevant metadata required to start an emClarity alignment project.

 Tested and working with python 3.7 and numpy 1.17 (should work with any version of python3 and numpy)

 ## Files needed